Nordhofen: Transport

+Nordhofen is served by the local bus lines 420 and 424.

 The nearest Autobahn interchange is Mogendorf on the A 3 (Cologne-Frankfurt).

 Nordhofen used to have a stop at the Engers-Au railway, but currently it is out of service, nowadays the nearest train station is Siershahn at the Lower Westerwald Railway (RB29).

+Nordhofen is served by local busses.

+It is located on the area of the transport association Verkehrsverbund Rhein-Mosel (VRM) zone number 435.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.